-If a gas smell permeates the entire house, or you detect a strong smell when you walk inside your home, leave the house immediately and call 9-1-1 from a neighbor's house or from a cell phone well away from your house.
+If a gas smell permeates the entire house, or you detect a strong smell when you walk inside your home, leave the house immediately and call 911 from a location well away from your house.

 If the odor of gas is faint and is contained in a small area, you can shut off the gas yourself before calling the utility or a plumber.
 In many instances, the location of the gas smell will give you a strong hint about what appliance is malfunctioning or where the bad connection is located.
 If you smell gas in the kitchen, for example, it's quite likely that the problem lies with the stove or range.
 When the smell of gas is localized in this way, it is usually safe to act quickly to turn off the gas supply to the appliance itself, but always use your best judgment, and err on the side of safety.

 Ventilate the Area